 Transportation Planner II

-Before coming to MAPC, Marah worked at the MBTA, where she worked on a bus shelter procurement project and helped to develop evaluation metrics for the statewide bike and pedestrian plan through research and GIS.
-Prior to the MBTA, Marah worked at Madison Park Development Corporation (MPDC) for five years as the project coordinator for Mass in Motion.
-Through this project, Marah worked with residents, local organizations, and municipal staff to advocate for land use and transportation projects in Roxbury.
-Marah also led and facilitated various resident leadership coalitions, as well as programming initiatives, including bike giveaways and repairs, community gardens, and street festivals.
-Marah previously served two terms as an AmeriCorps VISTA with a community farm on the south coast and with the Oregon Health Authority.
+Before coming to MAPC, Marah worked at the MBTA, where she contributed to a bus shelter procurement project and developed a spatial evaluation tool in GIS for the statewide bike and pedestrian plan.
+Prior to the MBTA, Marah worked at Madison Park Development Corporation (MPDC) as the project coordinator for Mass in Motion to support policy, systems, and environmental changes.
+Through this project, Marah worked with residents, local organizations, and municipal staff to advocate for land use and transportation initiatives in the Roxbury neighborhood of Boston.
+Marah’s previous work includes various policy, advocacy, and education initiatives in New England and Oregon.

-Areas of expertise: Public health, community engagement, GIS, bike planning and policy, community development, and active transportation
+Areas of expertise: Public health, community engagement, GIS, Adobe Suite, bike/walk/roll planning and policy, environmental justice, community development, and active transportation